Coping with Pet Loss

 - Rituals can help healing.
 A funeral can help you and your family members openly express your feelings.
 Ignore people who think it’s inappropriate to hold a funeral for a pet, and do what feels right for you.

 - Create a legacy.
 Preparing a memorial, planting a tree in memory of your pet, compiling a photo album or scrapbook, or otherwise sharing the memories you enjoyed with your pet, can create a legacy to celebrate the life of your animal companion.
+Remembering the fun and love you shared with your pet can help you to eventually move on.

 - Look after yourself.
 The stress of losing a pet can quickly deplete your energy and emotional reserves.
 Looking after your physical and emotional needs will help you get through this difficult time.
 Eat a healthy diet, get plenty of sleep, and exercise regularly to release endorphins and help boost your mood.